rigou/luksman/README.md

 <details><summary>click here to see some examples</summary>

-**2.1 Example: add or replace the key file of the encrypted volume named CLASSIFIED in the folder /home/guest, and write this key file in the usb flash drive labeled MYKEYS :**
+**Add or replace the key file of the encrypted volume named CLASSIFIED in the folder /home/guest, and write this key file in the usb flash drive labeled MYKEYS :**
 ```
 luksman -a CLASSIFIED -f /home/guest -K MYKEYS
 ```
-**2.2 Example: add or replace the key file of the encrypted volume in the disk partition /dev/sda3, and write this key file in the usb flash drive labeled MYKEYS :**
+**Add or replace the key file of the encrypted volume in the disk partition /dev/sda3, and write this key file in the usb flash drive labeled MYKEYS :**
 ```
 luksman -a CLASSIFIED -d /dev/sda3 -K MYKEYS
 ```
-**2.3 Example: add or replace the key file of the encrypted volume named CLASSIFIED in the folder /home/guest, and write this key file in the usb flash drive at /dev/sdb1 :**
+**Add or replace the key file of the encrypted volume named CLASSIFIED in the folder /home/guest, and write this key file in the usb flash drive at /dev/sdb1 :**
 ```
 luksman -a CLASSIFIED -f /home/guest -k /dev/sdb1
 ```
-**2.4 Example: add or replace the key file of the encrypted volume in the disk partition /dev/sda3, and write this key file in the usb flash drive labeled at /dev/sdb1 :**
+**Add or replace the key file of the encrypted volume in the disk partition /dev/sda3, and write this key file in the usb flash drive labeled at /dev/sdb1 :**
 ```
 luksman -a CLASSIFIED -d /dev/sda3 -k /dev/sdb1
 ```